efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 ```
 where:

-- *exclusiveMass* is the mass of the considered volume only (from which the volumes occupied by the daughters volumes has been subtracted)
+- *exclusiveMass* is the mass of the considered volume only (from which the volumes occupied by the daughters volumes have been subtracted)
 - *inclusiveMass* is the mass of the considered volume, comprehensive of the masses of the respective daughters (propagated in an iterative way to their daughter volumes).

 ## Examples